Newsletter of the Sierra Club Rocky Mountain Chapter

 Thank you for supporting the Sierra Club Rocky Mountain Chapter.

 March is a time of the year that we contact our members and supporters to make a financial contribution to the chapter so that we can continue exploring, enjoying, and protecting the planet, right here in Colorado.

 Most of our funding comes from supporters just like you, right here in Colorado.

-Please consider our recent email requesting your support, our mailed appeal you will receive any day now, or just go to our website and make a contribution right now!
+Please consider our recent email requesting your support, our mailed appeal many of our members and supporters will receive any day now, or just go to our website and make a contribution right now!

-We can only win our campaigns with you as our finanical and activist partner.
+We can only win our campaigns with you as our financial and activist partner.
 Thank you, again, for your generous support.
 You are amazing!

 Later this month on the 26th, we're hosting a great event in Glenwood Springs at the Community Center to mingle and discuss oil & gas activity in the area, as well as talking about the possibility of designating the Crystal River as a Wild and Scenic river!

 The presenters, ending with a final panel discussion, will be reviewing the following topics:

 - Zane Kessler (Thompson Divide Coalition): Economic Benefits of Existing Uses on Public Lands in the Thompson Divide Area

 - Shane Davis (Sierra Club Rocky Mountain Chapter): The Impacts of Extractive Energy Development on Public Health and the Environment